bogeeee/restfuncs/readme.md

 You can also call `myRemoteMethodWithUploadFile` via [REST interface](#rest-interface)

 # Server events via callback functions
 **Tl;dr:** Have you tried, sending a callback function to the server?
 This works😎😎😎...imagine the opportunities!
 If you store references for longer, mind cleaning them up on client disconnect.
-The `ClientCallbackSet` and `ClientCallbacksForKeys` util classes will help you with that.
+The `ClientCallbackSet` and `ClientCallbackSetPerItem` util classes will help you with that.
 All args + results are safely type checked at runtime 🛡🛡🛡.

 Now to the content: